Sinflower/SRPG-ToolBox/README.md

 SRPG Unpacker is a small tool to unpack and repack SRPG Studio `.dts` archives, reconstruct `.srpgs` project files, and create as well as apply translation patches against project data.
 It is primarily intended for the translation of SRPG Studio games.

-SRPG Studio up to version 1.317 is supported.
+SRPG Studio up to version 1.322 is supported.

 ## Features

 - Unpack `.dts` archives into a reconstructed project folder (including `project.dat`, `project.srpgs`, and resources)
 - Repack an unpacked folder back into a `.dts` archive
 - Create and apply translation patches against `project.dat`
+- Repack resources back into srk files

 ## Quick usage